 Good for: Extremely committed speakers/learners of endangered Jewish languages who can meet regularly

-Mentors (speakers of endangered languages) and learners meet at least one hour per week in person or using technology.
-Together, each mentor-learner pair engages in language exchange in various ways, such as adding to an online dictionary and doing documentation, transcription, and translation.
+Mentors (speakers of endangered languages) and learners meet for around one hour per week in person or using technology.
+Together, each mentor-learner pair engages in language exchange in various ways according to their goals.
+Goals can include conversation practice, recording mini-immersion activities, adding words to an online dictionary, transcribing and translating recordings, and more.

 We provide mentors and learners with the structure and resources to facilitate intergenerational language transmission.
 We also match mentors and learners as needed.
 This is a volunteer program, and no formal language training is required.